KitLavis/KitLavis/README.md

 ## Kit Lavis

-Hi all!
-I'm Kit, a former archaeologist turned developer, currently studying with the Code Institute and searching for my entry into the profession.
-I'm constantly seeking oppurtunities for self-improvement and skill-development, and I revel in the idea of one day combining my experience in the archaeology industry with my ever-improving development skills.
-So please, feel free to flick through my repositories, and maybe we will collaborate in the future!
+Hi there!
+I'm Kit, an archaeologist turned developer, currently studying with the Code Institute and searching for my entry into the profession.

+I'm constantly seeking opportunities for self-improvement and skill-development, and I revel in the idea of one day combining my knowledge and passion for archaeology with my ever-improving development skills.

 <!--
 **KitLavis/KitLavis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.